Marmadesam: Ragasiyam

 The rest of the story is a nail-biting chase for these lingams.
 In between this hunt for the Lingams, people who are involved in this case gets killed by a moving lorry.
 A guy, known as Guruji, is the reason behind all these crimes and the police tries to crack the code, to find the man.
 Mani on his own, tries to find him, with the help of his girlfriend, Devi (Nithya), who unfortunately gets killed by the lorry.
-Angered, Mani goes and meets Vaithiyar, who is acting as a retard, asking him to disclose who Guruji is.
+Angered, Mani goes and meets Vaithiyar, who is acting as a fool, asking him to disclose who Guruji is.
 From him, Mani gets to know about a book, which had stated all the current happenings, and it was written 400 years ago.
 He also learns that the box containing the Lingams would find its way to his sister Lalitha.
 Shocking truth about many people that Mani believes, come to light, making him not to trust anyone around him except his sister and Rudrapathi (Poovilangu Mohan).
 Rudrapathi also gets killed by the truck.
-Finally, Mani becomes the one to find the Guruji.
+Finally, Mani becomes the one to find the Guruji, by keeping a letter pad on one above another and it is shown that guruji is none other than mani's two neighbors govindaraj and rangaraj.
+Govindaraj dies of heart attack and rangaraj is arrested.
 Also in various stages of the plot, the significance of these lingams, values of ancient Hindu scriptures are brought out, which makes the viewer intrigued until the last scene.